Back to all posts

 Either command might fail, but the ID should stick.
 You can also verify this via the Web GUI.

-Once you’ve set it up and plugged in the fiber, onu ploamsg should return curr_state=5 (indicating a successful connection).
+Once you have set it up and plugged in the fiber, onu ploamsg should return curr_state=5 (indicating a successful connection).

 Finally, dial-in via PPPoE.
 For Deutsche Telekom connections, remember to use VLAN 7.